irmen/prog8/docs/source/programming.rst

 leftstr(source, target, length)
     Copies the left side of the source string of the given length to target string.
     It is assumed the target string buffer is large enough to contain the result.
+    Also, you have to make sure yourself that length is smaller or equal to the length of the source string.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

 rightstr(source, target, length)
     Copies the right side of the source string of the given length to target string.
     It is assumed the target string buffer is large enough to contain the result.
+    Also, you have to make sure yourself that length is smaller or equal to the length of the source string.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

 strlen(str)